Ed: Storm Warning…

 Brown-shirted staffers in red and black swastika armbands scurried about with Himmler efficiency, dusting gunnery shells, bayonets and truncheons.
 Other joyless Jerries refilled card tables with the latest White Power propaganda and racist hate-fliers, fresh off mimeo presses in the windowless back room, next door to their guns and ammo cache.

-I crossed back over to Marquette Park, beside myself with the overheated hatred and hostility, trying to assess the ramifications of all this—which probably never would have happened in Willow Grove, much less out west.
-Why did Martin Luther King and Al Raby have to target shaggy Chicago Lawn in the first place?
+I crossed back over to Marquette Park, beside myself with the overheated hatred and hostility, trying to assess the ramifications of all this shit—which probably never would have happened in Willow Grove, much less out west.
 And when did this all start going down around here?
-Then why did these backlash losers have to bring their dirty laundry into Chicago Lawn, anyway?
+Why did these backlash losers have to bring their dirty laundry into Chicago Lawn, anyway?
 What did that say about them?
 About my parents and their chosen neighborhood?
-What did this say about me?
-Couldn’t be about me… What’s it to me,
+What did this say about me, given I was once stationed in a former Nazi hospital turned Army HHQ outside Mannheim, complete with real swastikas chiseled into its bannisters?
+Wait, this couldn’t be about me…isn’t about Moon neither.
+It isn’t about us, can’t be about us!
+No, null hypothesis, no regression to some extreme mean.
+Aww, park…violence–pick your poison, pick your park.
+Make mine Golden Gate peace and love…save for Lafayette, right?
+Damn straight, don’t you wish…

-So much for sociological empiricism: I flashed upon the entire ugly gathering, the neo-nutsies, the counter-punch demonstrators, the locals trickling out to vent their pickled spleens.
-What’s it to me, I shuddered, not my area of expertise—but was thankful Uncle Early and my father didn’t appear to be there among them.
+So much for sociological empiricism: I flashed upon the entire ugly gathering—the neo-nutsies, counter-punch demonstrators, the locals trickling out to vent their pickled spleens—suddenly aching for an aseptic shower.
+Not my area of expertise, I shuddered, thankful Uncle Early and my father didn’t appear to be there among them all.

 “Yes, I came up with that when…”